longpaladin/housing-loan-calculator/README.md

 Calculate (button):

-- disabled when input fields are not completely filled - not done yet? should I do?
-- enabled when all input fields are completely filled - error messages? or disable button?
+- calculates when all input fields are completely filled
-- generates a table of yearly repayment based on inputs, immediate update if there are changes
+- generates a chart & a table of yearly repayment based on inputs, immediate disappears if there are changes
 - separates principal & interest repayments, able to view yearly leftovers

 Reset (button):